 How many questions do I have to answer?

-For the hard launch in April 2018, you will receive up to 52 questions over the next 12 months, including 36 new questions and up to 16 additional questions that are identical or very similar to questions you previously answered (called “clones”).
+You will receive 9 new questions each quarter and up to 4 additional questions that are identical or very similar to questions you previously answered (called “clones”).

 How often do I need to answer a question?